AlexandreDecan/sismic/docs/testing.rst

     6. stop watching with :py:meth:`~sismic.testing.ExecutionWatcher.stop`.

 If ``tester`` ends in a final configuration, ie. ``tester.final`` holds, then the test is **considered** successful.
+Again, the semantic of a *successful* run depends on the *desirability* of the property.

 Destination should be reached
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^